temporalio/documentation/docs/typescript/failures.md

 When a Workflow or Activity fails with an unhandled error, Temporal checks if the error name is present in the array of `nonRetryableErrorTypes` and stops retrying if there's a match.

 Workflows and Activities may also throw [`ApplicationFailure.nonRetryable`](https://typescript.temporal.io/api/classes/client.applicationfailure#nonretryable-1) to expressly prevent retries.

-Note that propagated Activity and child Workflow failures are considered non retryable and will fail the workflow execution.
+Propagated Activity and child Workflow failures are considered retryable and will be retried according to the parent Workflow's retry policy.

 The expected behavior is: